Skip to main content

 The Breakfast

 The room was large, and each table had a room number placed on it.
-I found my way to room 717, where already there was a large array of food prepared.
-Natto, baked fish, miso soup, salad, soft-boiled egg, rice, and boiled vegetables were prepared and dished out to each guest.
-The meal was huge and I was forced to leave some of it behind, but it was a healthy and hearty way to start my day.
+I found my way to room 717, where a large array of food was already prepared.
+Natto, baked fish, miso soup, salad, soft-boiled egg, rice, and boiled vegetables were prepared and distributed to each guest.
+The meal was huge, and I was forced to leave some of it behind, but it was a healthy and hearty way to start my day.

 Natto, baked fish, miso soup, salad, soft-boiled egg, rice, and boiled vegetables

-Usually dinner is also provided in the accommodation fee, but because of the time I arrived I was not able to enjoy an evening meal.
-However usually, dinner is the real treat.
-Be sure to get to your ryokan on time so you have the chance to try the famous local rice, as well as wild vegetables, meat and grilled river fish lovingly prepared by the ryokan staff.
+Dinner is usually included in the accommodation fee, but because of the time I arrived, I was not able to enjoy an evening meal.
+However, dinner is usually the real treat.
+Be sure to get to your ryokan on time so you have the chance to try the famous local rice, as well as wild vegetables, meat, and grilled river fish lovingly prepared by the ryokan staff.

 The Oyu Onsen Town

-I followed the curving path that led back to the main street, the roads were lined with different hot spring houses, and other ryokan similar to mine.
-From the road I could see the ski lifts on the nearby mountain.
+I followed the curving path that led back to the main street.
+The roads were lined with different hot spring houses and other ryokans similar to mine.
+From the road, I could see the ski lifts on the nearby mountain.

-I also learned that in the summer time, Oyu Onsen Town sets up a local outdoor beer garden in the small loop of buildings.
-So be sure to make a trip in summer to check it out.
+I also learned that in the summertime, Oyu Onsen Town sets up a local outdoor beer garden in the small loop of buildings.
+So be sure to make a trip in the summer to check it out.

 Access